Werkov/Werkov.github.io/_drafts/tenerife.md

   * **daily stats:** 450 km by train, 3600 km by airliner, 78 km by car
   * **sleeping:** Las Calderatas
   * getting up at 3:30
-  * flight to the Canaries is surprisingly long (compared to central-european flights)
+  * flight to the Canaries is surprisingly long (compared to central-European flights)
     * the Alps, mouth of the Rhône, the rock of Gibraltar and shop traffic
   * very smooth arrival, in less than hour we were already driving away on highway TF-1